tinchomdb/TelgeaTest/README.md

 Requirement: "Your task is to create a **simple Angular app** that takes the data you produced in the backend test (SOAP XML and REST JSON), normalizes it to Telgea’s internal format, validates it, and displays the result"

-**This statement is very confusing and ambiguous**
+**This statement is confusing and ambiguous**

 - "Takes the data you produced" suggest the backend output should feed the frontend.
 But the "produced" data is not the SOAP XML and REST JSON.
 It would be the internal normalized data.
-- Why would the frontend normalize something that is already normalized from the backend?
+- But why would the frontend normalize something that is already normalized from the backend?
-- It's possible it means to reuse mock files, but it could have been worded better to avoid this confusion.
+- My assumption is that it's possible it means to reuse mock files, but it could have been worded better to avoid this confusion.
+Also, in real life this could be solved easily with a quick clarification.

 **Interpretation:** Independent Client-side normalization tool